Taylor Ward: 2023–2025: Everyday left fielder

 On January 13, 2023, Ward signed a one-year, $2.75 million contract with the Angels, avoiding salary arbitration.
 Prior to the start of the 2023 season, it was announced that Ward would be moved from right field to left field to account for the team's trade acquisition of Hunter Renfroe.
+During a game against the Toronto Blue Jays on July 28, Ward took a pitch to the head, suffering multiple facial fractures.
+He was placed on the 60-day injured list the following day, ending his season.
+In 97 games, he batted .253 with 14 home runs and 47 RBIs.
+In early August, Ward had three plates inserted in his face and a nasal reconstruction surgery due to the injuries.